L5 Associate Diploma in People Management

 - Entry Requirements

-Learners will also need to become a member of The Chartered Institute of Personnel & Development (CIPD) and will need to pay the annual CIPD membership fee, currently £123 (price correct May 2021).
+Students who have studied at A Level and have relevant HR experience may be accepted at the discretion of the course team.
+Learners will also need to become a member of The Chartered Institute of Personnel & Development (CIPD) and will need to pay the annual CIPD membership fee, currently £98 (price correct July 2021).
+Please note that if you are joining or re-joining CIPD membership there is an administrative charge of £40 in addition to the membership fee.

 - Progression Pathway

-On successful completion of this course you will be awarded a certificate by the Chartered Institute of Personnel & Development.
+On successful completion of this course you will be awarded a certificate by the Chartered Institute of Personnel & Development and become an Associate Membership of the CIPD.

 - National Careers Service